Subscribe to Updates

 Common problems to salivary glands and ducts

-Salivary glands like all other parts in our body can be at risk from injuries, infections (sialadenitis), tumors, cysts, sialoliths (salivary stones) and other common complications.
+Salivary glands like all other parts of our body can be at risk from injuries, infections (sialadenitis), tumors, cysts, sialoliths (salivary stones), and other common complications.

-if injuries are near the ear long the cheeks to the upper lip, it is possible that your parotid gland and its duct is affected.
-On the other hand, if the injury causes damages to the floor of your mouth and below your lower jaw, it is possible that the salivary glands in that part, which include submandibular gland and sublingual gland, and Wharton’s duct can be damaged.
-These injuries usually can be blows, cuts or lacerations and other types of facial and jaw trauma.
+If injuries are near the ear along the cheeks to the upper lip, your parotid gland and its duct may be affected.
+On the other hand, if the injury causes damage to the floor of your mouth and below your lower jaw, it is possible that the salivary glands in that part, which include submandibular gland, sublingual gland, or Wharton’s duct can be damaged.
+These injuries usually can be blows, cuts, lacerations, and other types of facial and jaw trauma.

 kidodent